AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 ```

 One of the really cool things about attention is that you can observe the **pairwise interdependence** (attention score) between each input set element.
 We will compare the attention map's differences with and without the mask in the next two figures.
 I invite you to move the mouse over the figures to get more details on each element of these attention maps.
 The second element returned from our `MultiHeadAttention` layer corresponds to this attention map.
 Instantiating our multi-head attention layer, we fixed the dim value at 3 because a vector of dimension 3 describes our set elements.
-We fix the number of heads at 1 for the example.
+We fix the number of heads to 1 for the example.
 Finally, the size of the heads is fixed at 8.

 ```python
 module = MultiHeadAttention(dim=3, heads = 1,  dim_head = 8)